-- 6.1 Traffic congestion and associated vehicle emissions are key concerns in the Plan Area, with levels of Nitrogen Dioxide (NO) pollution in many of our residential roads reaching levels which are substantially above national & EU objectives.
-In view of the risk to the public, the London Borough of Camden has been designated an Air Quality Management Area (AQMA) for NO pollution and has developed an Air Quality Action Plan (AQAP). - 6.2 The AQAP encapsulates the Mayor's Transport Strategy and Camden's Transport Strategy 2011, whose first objective is to reduce motor traffic and vehicle emissions.
-In Greater London as a whole, road traffic is responsible for about half of all NO pollution. - 6.3 The strength of local feeling on matters of congestion and pollution is reflected in the fact that these issues received the third largest number of written comments during community consultation. - 6.4 While it is important to note that the community's ability to control traffic congestion and vehicle emissions through the planning process is limited, the National Planning Policy Framework (NPPF paragraph 124) nevertheless requires the planning process to sustain compliance with national and EU objectives for pollutants, taking into account the cumulative impact of development on air quality, and to ensure that new development is consistent with Camden's AQAP. - 6.5 The Neighbourhood Plan therefore provides development policies to guide the implementation of these objectives in the specific context of the Plan Area followed by guidance on relevant strategies which lie outside the remit of planning policy, but which are nevertheless important to the local community and to the sustainability of the neighbourhood.
-These include the community's vision for the South End Green Neighbourhood Centre. - 6.6 In line with the National Planning Policy Framework (NPPF paragraphs 15 and 16), the Neighbourhood Plan is designed to provide clear policies which support sustainable development in the Plan Area that is outside the strategic elements of the draft Local Plan.
+- 6.1 Traffic congestion and associated vehicle emissions are key concerns in the Plan Area, with levels of Nitrogen Dioxide (NO2) pollution in many of our residential roads reaching levels which are substantially above national & EU objectives.
+In view of the risk to the public, the London Borough of Camden has been designated an Air Quality Management Area (AQMA) for NO2 pollution and has developed an Air Quality Action Plan (AQAP). - 6.2 The AQAP encapsulates the Mayor's Transport Strategy and Camden's Transport Strategy 2011, whose first objective is to reduce motor traffic and vehicle emissions.
+In Greater London as a whole, road traffic is responsible for about half of all NO2 pollution. - 6.3 The strength of local feeling on matters of congestion and pollution is reflected in the fact that these issues received the third largest number of written comments during community consultation. - 6.4 The emerging new London Plan and Camden Local Plan make clear that a highly effective way of tackling these issues is the promotion of alternative sustainable and active modes of transport.
+New London Plan Policy T1 reflects an ambitious aim to reduce Londoners' dependency on cars in favour of walking, cycling and public transport use.
+This is described as the only long-term solution to the road congestion challenges that threaten London's status.
+Policy T1 of the Camden Local Plan encourages developments to prioritise sustainable travel modes.
+While the community's ability to control traffic congestion and vehicle emissions through the planning process is limited, especially in the short term, the National Planning Policy Framework (NPPF paragraph 124) nevertheless requires the planning process to sustain compliance with national and EU objectives for pollutants, taking into account the cumulative impact of development on air quality, and to ensure that new development is consistent with Camden's AQAP. - 6.5 The Neighbourhood Plan therefore provides development policies to guide the implementation of these objectives in the specific context of the Plan Area followed by guidance on relevant strategies which lie outside the remit of planning policy, but which are nevertheless important to the local community and to the sustainability of the neighbourhood.
+These include the community's vision for the South End Green Neighbourhood Centre. - 6.6 In line with the National Planning Policy Framework (NPPF paragraphs 15 and 16), the Neighbourhood Plan is designed to provide clear policies which support sustainable development in the Plan Area that is outside the strategic elements of the Local Plan.
 In addition to supporting the needs of individual developments, neighbourhood policies also need to take into account the cumulative impact of multiple developments on the local area, meaning that area-wide policies dealing with the transport impacts of development are required.
 The Forum considers that clear definitions and policies can play an important role in supporting development by giving both developers and the community the confidence to make appropriate decisions.
 To this end the Plan's transport policies incorporate the following simple definitions to guide development, for which further supporting information is provided in this section: